9778060/simpleflask/README.rst

 Notes
 =====

-1. Main applications is located in webapp folder
+1. Main application is located in webapp folder

 Credits